RecipesLearn

 What barbecue competitors will do is physically remove the skin from the chicken thigh.

-After doing so, they’ll trim the thigh meat itself and remove excess fat at the various seams.
+After doing so, they’ll trim the thigh meat itself and remove and/or scrape excess fat from the underside of the skin and then re-adhere it to the chicken thigh.

 While I think wet brining with an equilibrium brine works wonderfully for creating moist, juicy chicken, it doesn’t create the crispy skin we’re after.

-In my opinion the overnight dry-brine is also way less involved.
+In my opinion the overnight dry-brine (above) is also way less involved.

 An equilibrium brine involves measuring quantities of salt/water, acquiring a non-reactive container, and having space in your refrigerator to do so.